 Configurable risk domains are a core agile TPRM capability.
 They enable organizations to adapt frameworks to emerging regulatory categories without rebuilding entire compliance programs.
 Platforms like Aravo provide pre-built frameworks covering ESG, data privacy, Responsible AI, IT security, financial health, and more — eliminating the need to reconstruct governance infrastructure every time a new regulatory category emerges.

 How does this help with ESG compliance specifically?
 When the SEC releases updated climate disclosure guidance or CSRD adds new reporting obligations, a configurable platform lets your team adapt existing assessments rather than starting from scratch.
-That difference can compress a compliance program launch from months to weeks.
+The scale of that work is non-trivial: EY’s analysis of 200 first-time CSRD-compliant reports found that average sustainability statements run 147 pages in Financial Services, 139 in Infrastructure, and 125 in Transportation, with the climate standard ESRS E1 alone averaging 18 pages per report (EY CSRD Barometer 2025).
+Configurable domains can compress a compliance program launch from months to weeks even against that disclosure burden.

 Aravo manages over 50 risk domains for global enterprises, which means organizations aren’t locked into a narrow framework.
 A financial services firm managing SOX compliance and GDPR data privacy has different needs than a healthcare organization balancing HIPAA and ESG supplier assessments.
 Configurable domains serve both without forcing either into a one-size-fits-all mold.